Pair-house: Origin

 The design dates to the 16th century in central and northern Sweden and central and western Norway where it remained the main dwelling on larger farms into the 19th-century.
 Its use expanded to Denmark by the end of the 18th century, becoming common there over the next half-century.
 It was first an upper-class home but gradually became a common rural farmhouse for the middle-class farms and a symbol of economic progress from peasantry.

 Rectangular three-room dwellings with a center entrance were not unique to Scandinavia.
 The German Ernhaus had a central room used as a kitchen, flanked by a living area and a stable.
-Similar three-room structures with a central kitchen room were constructed in France, and spread from western Europe to southwestern Russia where they was introduced by German-Russian settlers, and throughout northern and eastern Europe.
+Similar three-room structures with a central kitchen room were constructed in France, and spread from western Europe to southwestern Russia where they were introduced by German-Russian settlers, and throughout northern and eastern Europe.
 Elongated three-room houses are found throughout the Baltic Sea region including the Scandinavian countries, Finland, Russia, Poland, and Germany.